 Avoiding certain pain relievers

-- nonsteroidal anti-inflammatories, or NSAIDs, such as ibuprofen
+- nonsteroidal anti-inflammatory drugs, or NSAIDs, such as ibuprofen and aspirin

 - COX-2 inhibitors, including the brands Celebrex and Vioxx